HISTORY OF THE PARAMOUNT THEATRE

 at the Mark Hopkins Hotel (1939), the Patent Leather Lounge or Orchid Room at the St. Francis Hotel (1939),

-and the Bal Tabarin (now Bimbo's) on Columbus Avenue.
+and the Bal Tabarin (name changed to "Bimbo's") on Columbus Avenue.

 Pflueger also designed George